• The set of all matrices is denoted by (or if the field is understood, or if ), or by is a vector space over where

 • if is anti-symmetric, and is odd, then

-• (8.4.8) if is square matrix, and for each , then is the transition matrix from to .
+• is invertible, and its inverse is the transition matrix from to .

 Finding the transition matrix from an old basis to a new basis